chetnashah/javawork/java8notes.md

 * What is a functional interface?

 A functional interface is an interface that has exactly one single abstract method that is not in plain Object.
+It is also common to use lambda in all interfaces with single methods, e.g. onClickListeners etc. which you can see even in Kotlin.

 e.g.
 ```